aavanderleij/SLEAPyTracks/README.md

 conda activate sleap
 ```

-with the Anaconda powershell go into the map for SLEAPyTracks
+with the Anaconda powershell go into the map for SLEAPyTracks (the location of this readme)

 ```bash
 cd SLEAPyTracks